 y = x.

-Nevertheless in RPA-process development it is often used to decompose one bot into several linked subprograms (especially if the process is large).
-Here the need to pass values from one subprogram to another as well as to return values from the subprogram appears (in case of global variables there is no such a need, because variables are available in any file).
+Nevertheless in RPA-process development, it is often used to decompose one bot into several linked subprograms (especially if the process is large).
+Here the need to pass values from one subprogram to another as well as to return values from the subprogram appears (in the case of global variables there is no such need because variables are available in any file).

 The examples below show how to explicitly pass values into a subroutine and how to return values from a subroutine.

 If you want to pass data from subprogram a.neek to subprogram b.neek, schematically it looks like this:

 The screenshots above show subprogram a.neek and subprogram b.neek in a sequence.

 Let's take a closer look at this algorithm.
 To transfer data from program a.neek to subprogram b.neek, make sure that the last activity before the "Subprogram" activity in a.neek returns a result.
 These activities can be, for example, "Assign value to variable", "Read text file", "Read table", and other activities that return a value (text of file read, button name, etc.).
 Note that if the last activity in a.neek is an activity that does not return a result (e.g. "Delay"), no data will be transferred to the b.neek subprogram.